bartelsjoshuac/Corduroy/GCS.md

 ## Setting up Coduroy
 1. Navigate to the /source directory and transfer your files to GCS *gcloud compute scp --recurse source corduroy-vm:.*
 3. Navigate to */source/corduroyproject*
-4. Start the container *docker-compose up -d*  // This will take a long time the first time.
+4. Start the container: *docker-compose up -d*  // This will take a long time the first time.
-5. Start a shell and create the Django SuperUser *docker-compose exec web bash*.
+5. Start a shell and create the Django SuperUser: *docker-compose exec web bash*.
-6. Populate the demo user *python manage.py populate_users*
+6. Populate the demo user: *python manage.py populate_users*
-7. Populate some sample data *python manage.py populate_data*
+7. Populate some sample data: *python manage.py populate_data*
 8. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000

 ## Going back to GCS
+1. gcloud init //Select your project
-1. gcloud compute instances list // Follow prompts to reconnect
+2. gcloud compute instances list  // Follow prompts to reconnect to your project
-2. 34.46.186.3
+3. Note your EXTERNAL_IP as it may have changed.
+34.46.186.3